Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Introduction

-This work focuses on the unsupervised approach of \mbox{\textit{one-class classification}}.
-This approach is particularly suitable when a representative set of anomalous observations is unavailable, as expected in most anomaly detection settings.\\ A major limitation that one-class classifiers share is the lack of statistical guarantees regarding their estimates.
-Therefore, an estimator's uncertainty is by default unquantified, undermining its reliability and trustworthiness.
-Furthermore, the general lack of \textit{non-parametric} models, often subject to \textit{a priori} assumptions, and the abundance of \textit{parameter-laden} algorithms --- both prone to misspecification and overfitting \cite{Keogh2007} --- often result in subpar anomaly estimates and thresholds.
+This work focuses on the unsupervised one-class classification approach.
+This approach is particularly suitable when a representative set of anomalous observations is unavailable, as is the case in most anomaly detection settings.\\ A major limitation shared by one-class classifiers is the lack of statistical guarantees for their estimates.
+Therefore, an estimator's certainty is by default unquantified, undermining its reliability and trustworthiness.
+Furthermore, the scarcity of flexible non-parametric models, together with the abundance of parameter-laden algorithms --- both often subject to a priori assumptions and prone to misspecification and overfitting \cite{Keogh2007} --- can result in subpar anomaly estimates and thresholds.

-\textit{Conformal anomaly detection} (CAD) \cite{laxhammar2010, laxhammar2014} seeks to address these problems by leveraging the non-parametric and model-agnostic framework of \textit{conformal prediction} \cite{Papadopoulos2002, vovk2005, Lei2012} to provide a principled way to uncertainty quantification.\\ CAD computes valid \textit{p}-values from arbitrary anomaly scores as obtained from any given one-class classifier.
-Respective \textit{p}-values enable statistical hypothesis testing to determine whether an observation is an \textit{inlier} \cite{Bates2023} while controlling the (\textit{batch-wise}) marginal False Discovery Rate (FDR).
+Conformal anomaly detection (CAD) \cite{laxhammar2010, laxhammar2014} seeks to address these problems by leveraging the non-parametric and model-agnostic framework of conformal prediction \cite{Papadopoulos2002, vovk2005, Lei2012} to provide a statistically principled and finite-sample-valid approach to uncertainty quantification.

+CAD computes calibrated $p$-values from arbitrary anomaly scores as obtained from any given one-class classifier.
+The respective $p$-values enable statistical hypothesis testing to determine whether an observation is an inlier \cite{Bates2023}, while controlling the marginal false discovery rate (FDR).